 At Digby Brown we have the expert knowledge and requisite experience to deal with both straightforward and complex cases involving horse accident claims.

-Working on a no win no fee basis, we can provide you with the information and support you need by giving you expert advice on a claim for compensation for personal injury following a horse accident.
+We can provide you with the information and support you need by giving you expert advice on a potential injury claim for compensation.